Medication Assisted Treatment (MAT)

 What is Medication Assisted Treatment?

 Farnum offers medically supervised outpatient services for people with opiate use disorder.
-Clinic participants are required to meet regularly with a medical doctor or nurse practitioner who specializes in addiction medicine and specifically trained in the use of Suboxone and other MATs such as Naltrexone and Vivitrol.
+Clinic participants are required to meet regularly with a medical doctor or nurse practitioner who specializes in addiction medicine and specifically trained in the use of Suboxone and other MATs such as Naltrexone.

 Farnum Center Outpatient Services